Mbed-TLS/mbedtls/docs/psa-driver-example-and-guide.md

 **7. Build Mbed TLS with the driver**
 This guide assumes you are building Mbed TLS from source alongside your project.
 If building with a driver present, the chosen driver macro (`DRIVER_PREFIX_ENABLED`) must be defined.
 This can be done in two ways:
 * *At compile time via flags.* This is the preferred option when your project uses Mbed TLS mostly out-of-the-box without significantly modifying the configuration.
-When building with Make this can be done by passing the macro name to Make with the `-D` flag.
-When building with CMake this can be done by modifying `CMakeLists.txt`.
+This can be done by passing the option via `CFLAGS`.
+  * **Make**:
+    ```
+    make CFLAGS="-DDRIVER_PREFIX_ENABLED"
+    ```
+  * **CMake**: CFLAGS must be passed to CMake when it is invoked.
+Invoke CMake with

+    ```
+    CFLAGS="-DDRIVER_PREFIX_ENABLED" cmake path/to/source
+    ```
 * *Providing a user config file.* This is the preferred option when your project requires a custom configuration that is significantly different to the default.
 Define the macro for the driver, along with any other custom configurations in a separate header file, then use `config.py`, to set `MBEDTLS_USER_CONFIG_FILE`, providing the path to the defined header file.
 This will include your custom config file after the default.
 If you wish to completely replace the default config file, set `MBEDTLS_CONFIG_FILE` instead.

 ### Example: Manually integrating a software accelerator alongside Mbed TLS

-[p256-m](https://github.com/mpg/p256-m) is a minimalistic implementation of ECDH and ECDSA on NIST P-256 curves, specifically optimized for use in constrained 32-bit environments.
+[p256-m](https://github.com/mpg/p256-m) is a minimalistic implementation of ECDH and ECDSA on the NIST P-256 curve, specifically optimized for use in constrained 32-bit environments.
 As such, it serves as a software accelerator.
 This section demonstrates the integration of `p256-m` as a transparent driver alongside Mbed TLS, serving as a guide for implementation.
 The code for p256-m can be found in `3rdparty/p256-m/p256m`.
 In this demonstration, p256-m is built from source alongside Mbed TLS.

 The driver prefix for p256-m is `P256`/`p256`.
 The driver macro is `MBEDTLS_P256M_EXAMPLE_DRIVER_ENABLED`.
 To build with and use p256-m, set the macro using `config.py`, then build as usual using make/cmake.
 From the root of the `mbedtls/` directory, run: